La Perouse Circuit Walk to Cape Banks

 Cann Park in La Perouse

-We are going to describe this highly enjoyable walk along the following highlights and landmarks:
+We are going to describe this fantastic walk along the following highlights and landmarks:

 1. Congwong Beach